-Retail giant Boots has vowed to ditch plastic bags in all its stores by next year, replacing them with paper ones.
+Boots vow to ditch plastic bags in all of its stores by next year

 The company said 53 stores will lose plastic bags at checkouts from Monday, with all 2,485 sites only offering customers paper bags from early next year.